US Global Tariff Statistics in US 2026 | Key Facts

 ~July 24, 2026 Section 122 tariff expires absent Congressional extension (150-day limit) Statutory limit

 The legislative and legal timeline of US global tariffs from 2025 through 2026 is unlike anything in modern American trade law.
-In just over a year, the United States moved from a 2.4% average tariff rate to a 27% peak and back down to 9.1% — all within a legal framework that was ultimately overturned by the nation’s highest court.
+In just over a year, the United States moved from a 2.4% average tariff rate to a 27% peak, back down toward 9.1% after the SCOTUS ruling, and then immediately back up as Trump announced the 15% Section 122 ceiling — all within a legal framework that was ultimately overturned by the nation’s highest court, only to be replaced within 24 hours.
 The critical insight from this timeline is that the Section 232 national security tariffs — on steel, aluminum, copper, lumber, vehicles, and their parts — have proven the most legally durable component of the entire edifice.
 Unlike IEEPA, which the court found exceeded presidential authority, Section 232 has survived multiple legal challenges and was not touched by the Learning Resources ruling.
-This makes the Section 232 framework the cornerstone of US tariff policy going forward, even as the Section 122 global tariff provides a temporary bridge rate.
+This makes the Section 232 framework the cornerstone of US tariff policy going forward, with Section 122 providing a temporary ceiling bridge.
 The 150-day clock on Section 122 already has the legal and business community focused on what happens around July 24, 2026 — a date that may well define the next chapter of the US global tariff statistics story.

 Disclaimer: The data research report we present here is based on information found from various sources.
 We are not liable for any financial loss, errors, or damages of any kind that may result from the use of the information herein.
 We acknowledge that though we try to report accurately, we cannot verify the absolute facts of everything that has been represented.